Version a deployed project#

 Important

-If you return to the Status tab of this deployment, or open the project homepage on the Automation node, you’ll see that v1 is once again the active bundle running in production.
+Return to the Status tab of this deployment, or open the project homepage on the Automation node.
+You’ll see that v1 is once again the active bundle running in production.

 See also